riceissa/issarice.com/pages/information-for-high-school-students.md

 - [80,000 Hours](https://80000hours.org/)
 - [Cognito Mentoring](http://cognitomentoring.org/)
 - [Advice for Students on Earning to Give](http://reducing-suffering.org/advice-students-earning-give/) gives a good overview of concrete steps to take in high school and college, with an EA-bent (specifically from the view that earning to give is advisable).
+- See also [Conference Call on Altruistic Career Choice](http://www.givewell.org/altruistic-career-choice) with Holden Karnofsky of GiveWell.

 ## Books